Tax Deductions Featured

 Source:

-Disclaimer: Always verify with the current Federal or State Department of Revenue Forms and Instructions.
-OLT (Online Taxes) provides guidance based on retrieved context but does not guarantee tax outcomes.
+Disclaimer: Always verify eligibility and requirements with current Federal or State Department of Revenue Forms and Instructions.
+For complex situations, consult a CPA or tax attorney.

 Key Takeaways